presents

 Legends of Excellence is an elite designation awarded to coffee producers who have consistently demonstrated exceptional quality, earning multiple Cup of Excellence wins over the years.
 Selected from six countries, these producers represent the pinnacle of craftsmanship, innovation, and dedication.

-The Alliance for Coffee Excellence and Cup of Excellence honours these eleven producers not just for their extraordinary coffee, but for their commitment to fostering a more equitable and sustainable coffee industry.
+The Alliance for Coffee Excellence and Cup of Excellence honor these twelve producers not just for their extraordinary coffee, but for their commitment to fostering a more equitable and sustainable coffee industry.

 Class of 2026